Julie Andrews: 1945–1953: Early career

+1954–1962: Broadway debut and breakthrough

 On 30 September 1954, the eve of her 19th birthday, Andrews made her Broadway debut as Polly Browne in the London musical The Boy Friend.
 Andrews was recommended to director Vida Hope for the part by actress Hattie Jacques, whom Andrews regards as a "catalyst" for her career.
 Eve Benda recognised her special talent and predicted her stardom.
 Andrews was anxious about moving to New York; at the time, she was both breadwinner and caretaker for her family, and took the part upon her father's encouragement.

-She stated that at the time, she had "no idea" how to research a role or study a script, and cites Cy Feuer's direction as being "phenomenal".
+Andrews stated that at the time, she had "no idea" how to research a role or study a script, and cites Cy Feuer's direction as being "phenomenal".
 The Boy Friend became a hit, with Andrews receiving praise; critics called her the stand-out of the show.
 In 1955, Andrews signed to appear with Bing Crosby in the television film, High Tor.
 It filmed in November 1955 in Los Angeles and was Andrews's first screen project, which she described as "daunting".
 High Tor was televised the following March before a live audience for the Ford Star Jubilee, receiving lukewarm reviews.

 Near the end of her one-year run with The Boy Friend, Andrews was approached to audition to Alan Jay Lerner and Frederick Loewe for the role of Eliza Doolittle in My Fair Lady.
 She was offered the part during her third reading.
 She later wrote that she felt she could "be Eliza, could find and understand her" if only someone were to "gently unravel the knotted ... string inside my stomach".

-During rehearsals, director Moss Hart spent forty-eight consecutive hours solely with Andrews, where they "hammered through each scene"; Andrews later stated that "the good man had stripped [her] feelings bare [...] moulded, kneaded, and helped [her] become the character of Eliza [..] [and made] her part of [her] soul."
-Andrews referred it as the best acting lesson she had ever received, later cementing the role with her "own touches and flourishes" and continuing to work on the character throughout her two-year run.
+During rehearsals, director Moss Hart spent forty-eight consecutive hours solely with Andrews, where they "hammered through each scene"; Andrews later stated that "the good man had stripped [her] feelings bare ... moulded, kneaded, and helped [her] become the character of Eliza ... [and made] her part of [her] soul".
+Andrews referred to it as the best acting lesson she had ever received, later cementing the role with her "own touches and flourishes" and continuing to work on the character throughout her two-year run.
 On 15 March 1956, My Fair Lady opened on Broadway at the Mark Hellinger Theatre.
 The play was a huge success with both the audience and critics, though soon after opening she learned she needed to tone down her learned cockney accent so that the American audience could understand her, a change which was reversed at the West End performance a year later.
 Andrews describes her performances as Eliza as "the great learning period" of her life.